Can I submit plans directly to FSCI?

 Can I expedite my plan review after they have been submitted and logged in?

 Yes.
 Upgrading a plan review from a standard review to an expedited review can occur at any time a plan is in our office.
 The upgrade can occur on the initial review or any subsequent review.
-The expedited review fee is a 100% increase in the base plan review fee including inspection fees, if we conduct inspections for that jurisdiction.
+The expedited fee is 100% of the base plan review fee including inspection fees, if we conduct inspections for that jurisdiction.